Exabel/api/exabel/api/data/doc/signals.rst

 ..  http:post:: /v1/signals

+    :query boolean createLibrarySignal: Set to true to add the signal to the library when created.
     :reqjson string name: Signal resource name on the form ``signals/{signalId}`` (required).
 The part of the signal id after the namespace must start with a letter, and can only consist of letters, numbers, and underscore (_), and be at most 64 characters, i.e. match the regex ``[a-zA-Z]\w{0,63}``.